vedro-universe/vedro-docs/docs/features/scope.md

 To better understand how the Scope works, consider the following real-world example.

 Imagine a scenario that tests sending a chat message.
-The process begins with a logged-in user, sends a message via the [ChatApi](https://chat-api-tutorial.vedro.io/docs#/default/send_message) and then verifies that the received response meets expectations.
+The process begins with a logged-in user, sends a message via the <Link to="https://chat-api-tutorial.vedro.io/docs#/default/send_message">ChatApi</Link> and then verifies that the received response meets expectations.

 ```python
 import vedro